-Visit Sunshine Coast CEO Simon Latchford said this was the first time the two convention bureau teams had worked together.
+Visit Sunshine Coast CEO Simon Latchford said this was the first time the two business events teams had worked together.

-“It just makes sense to partner with the Brisbane Convention Bureau to create joint itineraries that offer the best of South East Queensland - from nature and beaches to signature city incentive activities and unique offsite venue offerings,” Mr Latchford said.
+“It just makes sense to partner with the Brisbane Business Events team to create joint itineraries that offer the best of South East Queensland - from nature and beaches to signature city incentive activities and unique offsite venue offerings,” Mr Latchford said.